by Andrea M. Darcy

 How can you begin to challenge your own concepts of mental health?
 And how can you take more responsibility if you are suffering from low moods?
 Is it time to try counselling?

 Harley Therapy connects you with friendly, highly experienced therapists in central London locations.
-For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy by Skype, phone or in person with our qualified, professional counsellors and psychotherapists.
+For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy by online, phone or in person with our qualified, professional counsellors and psychotherapists.